Basset

 Knuckling over of the front legs is a disqualification.
 The paw is massive, very heavy

-heavy pads, well rounded and with both feet inclined equally a trifle outward, balancing
+with tough heavy pads, well rounded and with both feet inclined equally a trifle outward,

-of the shoulders.
+the width of the shoulders.
 Feet down at the pastern are a serious fault.
-The toes are neither
+The

 Body: